wilsonify/wilsonify.github.io/content/recipes/TEMPEH PEANUT NOODLES WITH205.md

 cold water to stop the cooking process and keep the kale green.
 That’s called lazy-ass

 blanching.
-Some people might say to do that shit in separate pots, but those are usually the
+Some people might say to do that    in separate pots, but those are usually the

-motherfuckers who don’t wash their own dishes, so fuck them.
+mother ers who don’t wash their own dishes, so   them.

 3 Grab a big wok or skillet and heat up the oil.
 Crumble in the tempeh in bite-size pieces and